mbdata/classified_car_ads/notebooks/load_data.md

 scp -P 2222 classified-ads-for-cars.zip maria_dev@127.0.0.1:/home/maria_dev/used-cars
 ```

-Login to VM, unzip the file and count the number of lines in the created file (should be about 3.5M):
+Log in to VM, unzip the file and count the number of lines in the created file (should be about 3.5M):

 ```bash
 ssh maria_dev@127.0.0.1 -p 2222